 #10 - Student Daily News

-Content for students including a daily news article, world events, editorials, and more,
+Content for students including a daily news article, world events, editorials, editorial cartoons, new quizzes, examples of media bias and more.Includes a section devoted to the 2020 presidential election.

 #11 - Teaching Kids News

-This site provides current event news articles for students in grades 2 through 8, along with thinking questions and discussion prompts.
+This site provides articles on news, art, sciences, politics and more for students in grades 2 through 8, along with thinking questions and discussion prompts.
+Includes a Fake News resource section.

 #12 - Time for Kids

-News and articles from Time, written for students K through 6th grade.
-Some articles include versions in multiple reading levels.
+News and articles from Time, written for students K through 6th grade, with some articles including versions in multiple reading levels.
+Now offering elearning resources to help schools cope with coronavirus disruptions

 #13 - TweenTribune